Advanced search

 4.4 Special warnings and precautions for use

 Reports of renal impairment, including minimal change nephropathy, acute/chronic interstitial nephritis and renal failure have been associated with preparations containing mesalazine and pro-drugs of mesalazine.
 Mezavant should be used with caution in patients with confirmed mild to moderate renal impairment.
-It is recommended that all patients have an evaluation of renal function prior to initiation of therapy and at least twice a year, while on treatment.
+It is recommended that all patients have an evaluation of renal function prior to initiation of therapy and at least twice a year, while on treatment, based on clinical judgement taking baseline renal function into account.
+Mesalazine treatment should be discontinued if renal function deteriorates.

 Patients with chronic lung function impairment, especially asthma, are at risk of hypersensitivity reactions and should be closely monitored.